Mara-tech/jordan/libraries/prototype/contract.md

 Get last statuses sent by the client/task.
 #### HTTP API v1
 GET {taskId}/status
-Success response : 200 OK
+Success response : List<JordanStatus>.
+Code : 200 OK, or 204 No Content if empty.
 #### API function(s)
 from JordanClientTask or JordanClientInstance